-These cars are operated on our trains during various event and listed in their order in the consist.
-Not all cars are avaiable for each event.
+The cars operated on our trains during various events are listed in their order in the consist.
+Not all cars are available for each event.
 Please refer to each event's ticket page for car availability for that event.
 The museum also has a collection of cars, locomotives, and equipment that is on static display and not available to ride.
-Read more about our full collection by clicking here.
+You can learn more about our full collection in the collection pages.

-Ride with the engineer in the cab of the locomotive!
-Truly a memorable experience!
+Ride with the engineer in the cab of one of our Electro-Motive Division (EMD) SW8 locomotives for a truly memorable experience!
 Note: Ages 12-Adult, Ages 2-12 accompanied by an adult (21+).
 Ages 0-24mo. not permitted.

 The locomotive cab is not climate controlled.
 The locomotive horn and apparatuses can be loud so please keep this in mind for children sensitive to loud sounds.

 Ride on a "rolling front porch" through the scenic forests of Shelby County!
 The open air cars are converted flat cars which offer bench seating and are covered but not enclosed, offering an uninhibited view of the line!
 There is one wheelchair accessible space on Open Air Car #1122.
 See below for handicap accessibility information.